whaleloops/FiD/README.md

-This repository contains code for:
+This repository contains code for [facebook fid](https://github.com/facebookresearch/FiD):
 - Fusion-in-Decoder models
 - Distilling Knowledge from Reader to Retriever